vuejs-vbind-binding-atributos

 In this example,

-• The class active is applied if isActive is true.
+• The active class is applied if isActive is true

 • The text color is set dynamically with textColor.